How to find a comfortable, durable and stylish rash guard for jiu jitsu.

 Half Sumo Koi

 Half Sumo is a New York based BJJ brand with some fresh Japanese-inspired gi and rash guard designs.
-Its Coin Up rash guard features an interesting retro arcade theme, with an awesome set of illustrations on the back showing various submissions in a Streetfighter combo style.

 This rash guard is sublimated, so the excellent artwork won’t fade significantly with time.
 It also has perforated side panels to allow for extra cooling.

-Half Sumo also has many other impressive rash guard designs featuring Japanese-inspired artworks.
+Half Sumo also has many other impressive rash guard designs featuring Japanese-inspired artworks and themes.

 Tatami Thinker Monkey Rash Guard

 This unique rash guard from Tatami features a monkey deep in thought during a roll by artist Chris Burns.
 It blends the monkey imagery often found in BJJ with the technical thoughts that often rush through your mind when rolling.
 Tatami’s rash guards are well known to be of high quality and the artwork is sublimated, so it shouldn’t peel or fade significantly.

 This rash guard has many positive user reviews which comment about the great fit, unique design and how comfortable it is to wear.

 Tatami has a large range of other rash guards too, including rank colour rash guards, plain designs and artworks (last year’s pick was also a monkey-themed rashguard from Tatami).

 Best for IBJJF legal ranked rash guards